phetsims/phet-info/deployment-info/sim_deployment.md

 To deploy to dev version:

 - [ ] Are your PhET repos up to date?
 Run pull-all.sh in chipper/bin if not.
 - [ ] Update the version identifier in package.json.
-The identifier should contain "dev", e.g. "1.0.0-dev.2".
-For
-PhET-iO, the identifier should contain "phetiodev", e.g. "1.1.0-phetiodev.3"
+  For PhET Brand, the identifier should contain "dev", e.g. "1.0.0-dev.2".
+For For PhET-iO Brand, the identifier should contain "phetiodev", e.g. "1.1.0-phetiodev.3"
 - [ ] Commit & push.
 - [ ] Run the build process: `grunt`
 - [ ] Open the generated HTML file locally and interact with it to check that all is well.